steverozen/mSigHdp_paper_sup_files_x1/README.md

 At the top level are directories

-- SBS: SBS input data, SBS-specific code, and SBS results
+- `SBS`: SBS input data, SBS-specific code, and SBS results
-- common_code: Code used for both SBS and indel analysis
+- `common_code`: Code used for both SBS and indel analysis
-- indel: Indel input data, indel-specific code, and indel results
+- `indel`: Indel input data, indel-specific code, and indel results
-- other_analysis: Several additional analyses
+- `other_analysis`: Several additional analyses

-The directories **indel** and **SBS** both have the same structure, as follows:
+The directories `indel` and `SBS` both have the same structure, as follows:
-  - ***code***
+  - `code` contains code specific to either SBS or indel analysis.
-    - Note: Code should be run with the top-level directory as the working directory.
-RStudio users can open the .Rproj file in the top-level directory.
+      This code should be run with the top-level directory as the working directory.
+RStudio users, please open the .Rproj file in the top-level directory.
     - 1~3: Generate synthetic data
     - 4a~4d: Run 4 programs for signature extraction
     - 5~9: Summarize results.
 Need to run these scripts sequentially to prevent error.
-  - ***input*** contains one file and 3 directories.
+  - `input` contains one file and 3 directories.
-    - The file is {SBS,indel}_syn_data_distribution.pdf.
-It
+    - The file `{SBS,indel}_syn_data_distribution.pdf`
-          provides plots that compare the distributions of mutation counts due to each signature in real data and in the synthetic data.
+          provides plots that compare the distributions of mutation counts due to each signature in real data and in the synthetic data
     - The 3 directories are:
       - Noiseless:
         Data with no negative binomial noise